ericsonga/APCSAReview/_sources/Unit2-Using-Objects/Exercises.rst

    :feedback_d: More test conditions is usually better, so this is not an advantage.
    :feedback_e: All the values in Data Set 1 are true, so the false condition is not tested.

    There is a method called checkString that determines whether a string is the same forwards and backwards.
-The following data sets can be used for testing the method.
+The following data set inputs can be used for testing the method.
 What advantage does Data Set 2 have over Data Set 1?

    .. code-block:: java